Skip to Content

 Robberies and Muggings

-Robbery is probably the most likely form of violent crime for a visitor to encounter.
-In cities like Kampala, residents are sometimes exposed to mugging and violent robberies.
+Robbery is probably the most likely form of violent crime for a visitor to encounter in Uganda.
+You should take extra precautions to stay safe, especially at night.

 Robbers usually operate in groups.
-They may carry dangerous weapons such as guns or machetes.
+They may carry weapons such as machetes.
 Robbers usually attack in deserted areas late at night.
 They could hide in the darkness on the side of an empty road and wait for a victim.
-Sometimes robbers will ride up on a motorcycle, hit the victim, then steal their belongings.
-Robbers can also wait outside of bars and clubs.
-They wait for a drunk victim, follow them to a deserted area, then rob them.

 To avoid getting robbed in Uganda